mathwhiz1212/proxmox-notes/network-configuration.md

 	bridge-vids 2-4094
 ```

-Then reboot for the changes to take effect. `ifreload -c` (reload all currently up) might work, but I haven't tested that.
+Then reboot for the changes to take effect. `ifreload -c` (reload all currently up) might work, but I haven't tested that. `ifreload -a` reloads all `auto` interfaces.

 More resources: